Semianalytic Calculation of Gravitational Wave Spectrum Nonlinearly Induced from Primordial Curvature Perturbations: Basic equations

-where $\lambda, \lambda' = + , \times$ are the polarization index, which we omit in the following.
-We consider parity invariant situations so that both polarization give the same result.
+where $\lambda, \lambda' = + , \times$ represents the polarization index, which we omit in the following.
+We consider parity invariant situations so that both polarizations give the same result.
 The fraction of the GW energy density per logarithmic wavelength is

 where we have summed over the two polarization modes.
 This $\Omega_{\text{GW}}$ is the observationally relevant quantity, and below we compute the power spectrum $\mathcal{P}_h$.